 A few suggestions for agents of all ages:

 • Beginning with All Saints Day on Nov.
 1 and All Souls Day on Nov.
 2, November is a very appropriate time to pray for the deceased.
+Consider adding the Prayer to Jesus for the Holy Souls to your daily prayer life.

 • Take a walk through a cemetery and pray a rosary for those buried there.